-- 1) Employees and their authorized employees' representatives are encouraged to participate in the identification and evaluation of COVID-19 hazards by: - a) Making recommendations for improvement for evaluation and control of COVID-19 hazards.
-Employees may use their name or remain anonymous. - b) The District has elected to use a COVID-19 Reopening Strategic Planning Committee to discuss safety and health including identification, evaluation, and control of COVID-19 hazards.

-c.
-Employee screening

-a) Employees are provided with information on self-screening and instructed to not report for work if they have any symptoms of COVID-19 that cannot be clearly attributed to non-COVID-19 health conditions.

-7. Investigating and responding to COVID-19 cases in the workplace

-- a.
-The following procedures shall be taken in advance of a report of a COVID-19 case and after their report to help identify employees who may have had close contact: - 1) To facilitate contact tracing, itinerate employees will check in and out with the front office when visiting a district worksite.

-- 2) When a report is made of a positive test of symptoms identified by a health care professional, the COVID-19 case will be excluded from the worksite and interviewed to establish: - a) Last date they have been at the work site - b) Dates COVID-19 Case tested positive or first experience symptoms - c) With whom they have been in contact - d) What other work sites they may have visited - 3) Determine who may have been exposed - a) Review sign in logs - b) Consider COVID-19 Case primary worksite - c) Review report for additional locations - 4) Report the case to VCPH using their format - b.
-Responding to COVID-19 cases - 1) COVID19 cases and exposed employees and students will be excluded in accordance with sections 14 and 15 of this program. - 2) Notify all staff who have been at the worksite with the qualified individual during the infectious period in accordance with Section 5, System for Communicating. - 3) Ensure COVID-19 tests are available to employees who were exposed at the worksite - a) Exposed employees: - Testing provided at no cost to the employees including home test kits - Employees are permitted to go to a testing site during work hours and the District will assist with scheduling as needed - All information received in connection with testing and reporting shall be kept confidential except for reports to VCPH as required. - b) Non-exposed employees will be directed to VCPH testing sites. - 4) Investigate whether any workplace conditions could have contributed to the risk of COVID-19 close contact and what could be done to reduce exposure to COVID-19 hazards in accordance with Section 6 of this program. - 5) Hazard correction will occur in accordance with Section 8 of this program and paragraph 16.e.3), if applicable. - 6) Clean and disinfect all areas the qualified individual has occupied to help prevent the spread of the virus in accordance with paragraph 12.b.6) of this program. - 7) Notification to VCPH will be sent according to paragraph 13.a.1) of this program and paragraph 16.f. if applicable. - 8) Notification to Cal/OSHA will be sent according to paragraph 13.a.2) of this program, if applicable.
+- b.
+Employee Participation - 1) Employees and their authorized employees' representatives are encouraged to participate in the identification and evaluation of COVID-19hazards by: - a) Making recommendations for improvement for evaluation and control of COVID-19 hazards.
+Employees may use their name or remain anonymous. - c.
+Employee screening - a) Employees are provided with information on self-screening and instructed to not report for work if they have any symptoms of COVID-19 that cannot be clearly attributed to non-COVID-19 health conditions. - 7.
+Investigating and responding to COVID-19 cases in the workplace - a.
+The following procedures shall be taken in advance of a report of a COVID-19 case and after their report to help identify employees who may have had close contact: - 1) To facilitate contact tracing, itinerate employees will check in and out with the front office when visiting a district worksite. - 2) When a report is made of a positive test of symptoms identified by a health care professional, the COVID-19 case will be excluded from the worksite and interviewed to establish: - a) Last date they have been at the work site - b) Dates COVID-19 Case tested positive or first experience symptoms - c) With whom they have been in contact - d) What other work sites they may have visited - 3) Determine who may have been exposed - a) Review sign in logs - b) Consider COVID-19 Case primary worksite - c) Review report for additional locations - b.
+Responding to COVID-19 cases - 1) COVID19 cases will be excluded from the worksite. - 2) Notify all staff who have been at the worksite with the qualified individual during the infectious period in accordance with Section 5, System for Communicating. - 3) Ensure COVID-19 tests are available to employees who were exposed at the worksite - a) Exposed employees: - Testing provided at no cost to the employees including home test kits - All information received in connection with testing and reporting shall be kept confidential except for reports to VCPH as required.